FemaleCartman/P1-SportsWebpage/README.md

 This repository is my very first website code, designed for a wellness clinic.
 The clinic provides acupuncture and massage services, using different modern techniques and methods. <br>
-A simple, minimalistic and easily navigated website.
+A simple, minimalistic and easily navigated website for clients to get an udnerstanding of what this clinic offers and to get in touch with Golden Lotus.

 ## Existing Features